modsim/FluxML/README.md

 ##### Generic Specification of Measurements
 <p align="justify">After all, the short notations for NMR and MS measurements given above are nothing but macros allowing the convenient description of sums of subsets of the full set of a metabolite's isotopomer fractions.</p>

 <p align="justify">For the rare cases where these macros do not provide enough flexibility to model a measurement 13CFLUX 2 provides a generic way for the description of a set of measurements.
-Such a generic measurement specification consists of arbitrary formulas which may include the short notations for MS and NMR measurments and an additional "generalized cumomer" short notation describing a single sum of isotopomer fractions: </p>
+Such a generic measurement specification consists of arbitrary formulas which may include the short notations for MS and NMR measurements and an additional "generalized cumomer" short notation describing a single sum of isotopomer fractions: </p>

 	[16]	patternlist	::=	("0"|"1"|"x"), { ("0"|"1"|"x") };
 	[17]	   CumoSpec	::=	poolname, "#", patternlist;

-<p align="justify">Semantics: each symbol "0", "1", "x" appearing at position i in patternlist denotes the labeling state of the i-th atom of the metabolite specififed by poolname:</p
+<p align="justify">Semantics: each symbol "0", "1", "x" appearing at position i in patternlist denotes the labeling state of the i-th atom of the metabolite specified by poolname:</p
 <ul>
     <li>the "0" denotes the absence of an isotopic labeling,</li>
     <li>the "1" denotes the presence of an isotopic labeling,</li>